roopakv/google-photos/README.md

 ```

 ### uploadMultiple
-Supports uploading an array of files/images at once from a single directory.
+Supports uploading an array of file objects at once from a single directory, file descriptions are optional.
+Limited to 50 files, use multiple sequential calls to avoid this limitation.

 ```
+const files = [
+  { name: 'myself.jpg', description: 'any description you want' },
+  { name: 'someone-else.png' }
+]
-const response = await photos.mediaItems.upload(albumId, files, directoryPath, description);
+const response = await photos.mediaItems.upload(albumId, files, directoryPath);
 doSomethingWithResponse(response);

 ```